hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/get.md

 HTTP/1.1 200 OK
 Content-Type: text/plain

-World
+Hello World
 ```

 **URL parameters**:

 * $region - Supported region.
-* $func - The func name.
+* $function - The function name.
-* $uuid - The uuid of func.
+* $uuid - The uuid of function.
-* $request_id - The request id of a func call.
+* $call_id- The id of a function call.
-* /wait - Block until the func call completed.
+* /wait - Block until the function call completed.

 **Status Codes**:

-* 200 - func call is completed successfully
+* 200 - function call is completed successfully
-* 201 - func call is being executed
+* 201 - function call is being executed
-* 202 - func call is waiting for execution
+* 202 - function call is waiting for execution
-* 404 - func call not exists
+* 404 - function call not exists
-* 509 - response body of func call is too large
+* 509 - response body of function call is too large
-* 500 - func call execution error:
+* 500 - function call execution error:
         - server error
         - image not exists